About

 African Anti-Racism Society Finland ry (AFARS) is a non-governmental organization founded in 2020 by a group of African activists and community organizers in Helsinki.
-AFARS inception stems from the massive black lives matter protests that erupted globally last summer.
-We were inspired and called to action by the death of George Floyd and global police brutality targeting Africans and people of African descent to speak about the same problems of daily racism, police brutality and institutional discrimination targeting the Sub-Sahara African community in Finland.
+AFARS inception stems from the massive black lives matter protests that erupted globally summer 2020.

 The reality is that people of a darker complexion and of a different background and culture face more racism and are victims of racism more often.
 The other peoples of color can be more easily accepted in society and can be seen by racist as less threatening.
 When the skin and appearance of a Sub-Sahara Africans get accepted in any society the other peoples of color will also benefit from that acceptance.